rcn-ee/ti-opencl/docs/sphinx-doc/source/execution/kernels-workgroups-workitems.rst

-After all 8 work-groups have completed, the NDRangeKernel submission is deemed to have completed and any OpenCL event associated with the enqueueNDRangeKernel will have its status updated to COMPLETE.
-A wait operation on an event will be satisfied once the event status is updated to COMPLETE, and the thread will be allowed to progress.
+After all 8 work-groups have completed, the NDRangeKernel submission is deemed to have completed and any OpenCL event associated with the enqueueNDRangeKernel will have its status updated to CL_COMPLETE.
+A wait operation on an event will be satisfied once the event status is updated to CL_COMPLETE, and the thread will be allowed to progress.

 The above figure could have resulted from code similar to the following: